 The plaintiff must also establish that the defendant’s negligent conduct was the direct and proximate cause of his or her injuries.
 This requires proof that the injury to the plaintiff would not have occurred but for the defendant’s actions, and that the accident was a reasonably foreseeable outcome of the defendant’s conduct.

 Finally, the plaintiff is required to prove that he or she suffered a loss, or damages.
 Compensation may consist of economic damages like medical expenses, lost wages, and the costs of future treatment, as well as non-economic damages, such as pain and suffering, loss of consortium, and others.
 In California, damages in negligence cases are subject to comparative fault rules.
 This means that the amount of money you recover may be reduced by the percentage of fault attributed to you, if any, in causing the accident.
-However, it also means that you can potentially recover damages even if you are substantially at fault for the crash.
+This does, however, mean that you can sometimes get compensation even if you are partially or overwhelmingly at fault in the accident.

-In general, a personal injury claim must be filed within two years of the date of the accident or one year from the date of discovery of the injury, or it will be barred by the statute of limitations.
-There may be exceptions that will extend the time limit, however, and you can discuss the circumstances of your accident with a qualified attorney to see if they may apply.Seek Legal Guidance in Los Angeles for Your Injury Claim
+In general, a personal injury lawsuit must be filed within two years of the date of the incident or it will be barred by the statute of limitations.
+There may be exceptions that will extend the time limit, however, and you can discuss the circumstances of your accident with an experienced attorney to see if they may apply.What to do at the Scene of a Bike Accident

-It may be beneficial to discuss the details of your particular case with an experienced personal injury attorney.
-Attorney Vann H. Slatter represents car accident victims and other individuals throughout the Los Angeles area in a variety of claims.
-We can assist residents of Bellflower, Long Beach, Lancaster, Canoga Park, and many other Southern California cities.
-To schedule a free consultation, call our office at (310) 444-3010 or contact us online.
+Pursuing an insurance claim or a lawsuit after a cycling accident is important and requires well-informed legal advice.
+Los Angeles bicycle accident attorney Vann H. Slatter represents bike-accident victims and other individuals throughout the Los Angeles area in a variety of claims.
+We can assist residents of Los Angeles, Santa Clarita, Antelope Valley, South Bay, Long Beach, Canoga Pa, and many other Southern California cities.
+To schedule a free consultation, call our office toll free at (888) 293-0404 or contact us online.